particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 These properties will all be strings except for `published_at`, which is an ISO8601 date formatted string, which tends to be in the form `YYYY-MM-DDTHH:mm:ssZ`.

 You can customize both the type and the structure of data that gets sent with a webhook.
-To do this, check out the "Send Custom Data" section of the advanced settings when creating a webhook via the dashboard.
+To do this, check out the "Send Custom Data" section of the advanced settings when creating a webhook via the console.

 _Note:_ Even if you send custom JSON or form data with the webhook, the default data above will still be included in the request.
 If you do not want this, select "No" under "Include default data" in the advanced settings when creating a webhook.

 ## Monitoring your webhooks

-The easiest way to observe webhook activity is on the Logs hub of your Particle Dashboard.
+The easiest way to observe webhook activity is on the Logs hub of your Particle Console.
 Every time your webhook triggers, a `hook-sent` event will appear in your user event stream.
 This is confirmation that the Particle cloud successfully forwarded your event to your webhook's target URL.

 If the webhook receives a response from the targeted web server with something in the body, a `hook-response` event will also appear in your event stream containing the response.
 This event will _only_ appear in your event stream if the web service returned something in the `body` of its response to the Particle cloud.